phil20686/aika/libs/putki/README.md

+# Introduction

-Putki is a task framework designed to make it easy to build production and research systems on top of timeseries data.
+aika-putki is a task framework designed to make it easy to build production and research systems on top of timeseries data.
 They provide tasks which have a notion of completeness which is founded on an awareness of what data is expected